-California snowpack levels looking good heading into 2025
+California snowpack levels updated April 2025

 Roseville, Calif.- When it comes to water resources, the northern Sierra Nevada snowpack is a harbinger of abundance or scarcity for 40 million California residents and businesses.
-The 2024-25 snow season has arrived and early snow has brought along optimism for a good year.
-Statewide, California is currently above average to date to kick off the New Year with the Northern Sierra at 166%.
-Let it snow!
+The 2024-25 snow season has arrived and early snow brought optimism for a good year.
+Thanks to a strong start and spring storms, California is currently at 96 percent of average to date.

-California’s reservoirs remain at strong levels for this time of the year.
-Hope remain alive for another above average winter in the crucial Northern Sierra where snowmelt helps replenish the state’s largest reservoirs.

 Regardless of this year’s precipitation, redoubling efforts in conservation and planning for the future remains the pragmatic option for the Golden State and The West.